cherrypy/cherrypy/docs/tutorials.rst

   to make sure sections are always in order (this is your backend)

 In spite of being really simplistic, this is not far from how your application behaves.
-CherryPy helps your structure your application in a way that mirrors these high-level ideas.
+CherryPy helps you structure your application in a way that mirrors these high-level ideas.

 Dispatchers